Zenif-NIght/GroundControl/README.md

 ### VSCode Debug
-create a lanunch.jaon file and add this to the lanunch.jaon
+create a .vscode/lanunch.jaon file and add this to the lanunch.jaon
 ```
   {
       "name": "Python: Teleop GroundControl",